ProjectLibertyLabs/graph-sdk/bridge/node/README.md

 - `DsnpGraphEdge`: Represents a connection in the graph.
 - `DsnpPublicKey`: Represents a published graph key for a DSNP user.
 - `DsnpKeys`: Encapsulates a DSNP user and their associated graph public keys.
+- `GraphKeyPair`: Represents a key pair for a DSNP user.
+- `PageData`: Represents the page data to be retrieved from the chain.
+- `Connection`: Represents a connection between two DSNP users.- `